-Yes, you can wear liner socks by themselves.
+Many hikers and backpackers choose to wear liner socks by themselves without any other layers.
 It might be more comfortable and light to wear liner socks by themselves while hiking.
-Most hikers prefer to wear them on the outside or inside of another pair of socks to help prevent blisters and moisture.
+The preference of most hikers is to wear them on the outside or inside of another pair of socks to help prevent blisters and moisture.

 What Are Liner Socks?

 Liner socks are very thin and light socks that are made to be used as a liner to another pair of socks.